junxit/us-congress-bills-114/metadata.md

 - 2015-06-19 — Placed on the Union Calendar, Calendar No. 126.
 - 2015-06-19 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 114-171.
 - 2015-06-19 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 114-171.
+- 2015-06-23 — Rules Committee Resolution H. Res.
+333 Reported to House.
+Resolution provides for a modified open rule for H.R.
+2822; a structured rule for H.R.
+2042; and provides for proceedings of the House during the period from June 26, 2015, through July 6, 2015.
+- 2015-06-24 — Amendment (A001) offered by Mr. Pallone. (consideration: CR H4625-4626, H4630; text: CR H4625)
+- 2015-06-24 — Amendment (A002) offered by Mr. Rush. (consideration: CR H4626-4627, H4630-4631; text: CR H4626)
+- 2015-06-24 — Amendment (A003) offered by Mr. Huizenga (MI). (consideration: CR H4627-4628; text: CR H4627)
+- 2015-06-24 — Amendment (A004) offered by Mr. McNerney. (consideration: CR H4628-4629, H4631-4632; text: CR H4628)
+- 2015-06-24 — Amendment (A005) offered by Mr. Newhouse. (consideration: CR H4629-4630; text: CR H4629)
+- 2015-06-24 — Amendment agreed to Committee of the Whole
+- 2015-06-24 — Amendment agreed to Committee of the Whole
+- 2015-06-24 — Amendment failed in Committee of the Whole
+- 2015-06-24 — Amendment failed in Committee of the Whole
+- 2015-06-24 — Amendment failed in Committee of the Whole
+- 2015-06-24 — Considered under the provisions of rule H. Res.
+333. (consideration: CR H4617-4633; text of amendment in the nature of a substitute CR H4624-4625)
+- 2015-06-24 — DEBATE - Pursuant to the provisions of H. Res.
+333, the Committee of the Whole proceeded with 10 minutes of debate on the Huizenga amendment No. 3.
+- 2015-06-24 — DEBATE - Pursuant to the provisions of H. Res.
+333, the Committee of the Whole proceeded with 10 minutes of debate on the McNerney amendment No. 4.
+- 2015-06-24 — DEBATE - Pursuant to the provisions of H. Res.
+333, the Committee of the Whole proceeded with 10 minutes of debate on the Newhouse amendment No. 5.
+- 2015-06-24 — DEBATE - Pursuant to the provisions of H.Res.
+333, the Committee of the Whole proceeded with 10 minutes of debate on the Pallone amendment No. 1.
+- 2015-06-24 — DEBATE - Pursuant to the provisions of H.Res.
+333, the Committee of the Whole proceeded with 10 minutes of debate on the Rush amendment No. 2.
+- 2015-06-24 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+2042.
+- 2015-06-24 — House amendment agreed to: On agreeing to the Huizenga (MI) amendment (A003) Agreed to by voice vote.
+- 2015-06-24 — House amendment agreed to: On agreeing to the Newhouse amendment (A005) Agreed to by voice vote.
+- 2015-06-24 — House amendment not agreed to: On agreeing to the McNerney amendment (A004) Failed by recorded vote: 177 - 250 (Roll no. 383).
+- 2015-06-24 — House amendment not agreed to: On agreeing to the Pallone amendment (A001) Failed by recorded vote: 181 - 245 (Roll no. 381).
+- 2015-06-24 — House amendment not agreed to: On agreeing to the Rush amendment (A002) Failed by recorded vote: 182 - 243 (Roll no. 382).
+- 2015-06-24 — House amendment offered
+- 2015-06-24 — House amendment offered
+- 2015-06-24 — House amendment offered
+- 2015-06-24 — House amendment offered
+- 2015-06-24 — House amendment offered
+- 2015-06-24 — House amendment offered/reported by : Amendment (A001) offered by Mr. Pallone.(consideration: CR H4625-4626, H4630; text: CR H4625)
+- 2015-06-24 — House amendment offered/reported by : Amendment (A002) offered by Mr. Rush.(consideration: CR H4626-4627, H4630-4631; text: CR H4626)
+- 2015-06-24 — House amendment offered/reported by : Amendment (A003) offered by Mr. Huizenga (MI).(consideration: CR H4627-4628; text: CR H4627)
+- 2015-06-24 — House amendment offered/reported by : Amendment (A004) offered by Mr. McNerney.(consideration: CR H4628-4629, H4631-4632; text: CR H4628)
+- 2015-06-24 — House amendment offered/reported by : Amendment (A005) offered by Mr. Newhouse.(consideration: CR H4629-4630; text: CR H4629)
+- 2015-06-24 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+333 and Rule XVIII.
+- 2015-06-24 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-24 — On agreeing to the Huizenga (MI) amendment (A003) Agreed to by voice vote.
+- 2015-06-24 — On agreeing to the McNerney amendment (A004) Failed by recorded vote: 177 - 250 (Roll no. 383).
+- 2015-06-24 — On agreeing to the Newhouse amendment (A005) Agreed to by voice vote.
+- 2015-06-24 — On agreeing to the Pallone amendment (A001) Failed by recorded vote: 181 - 245 (Roll no. 381).
+- 2015-06-24 — On agreeing to the Rush amendment (A002) Failed by recorded vote: 182 - 243 (Roll no. 382).
+- 2015-06-24 — On passage Passed by recorded vote: 247 - 180 (Roll no. 384).
+- 2015-06-24 — POSTPONED PROCEEDINGS - At the conclusion of debate on the McNerney amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. McNerney demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2015-06-24 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Pallone amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Pallone demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2015-06-24 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Rush amendment, the Chair put the question on adoption of the amendment and by voice vote, announced that the noes had prevailed.
+Mr. Rush demanded a recorded vote and the Chair postponed further proceedings on the question of adoption of the amendment until a time to be announced.
+- 2015-06-24 — Passed/agreed to in House: On passage Passed by recorded vote: 247 - 180 (Roll no. 384).
+- 2015-06-24 — Resolution provides for a modified open rule for H.R.
+2822; a structured rule for H.R.
+2042; and provides for proceedings of the House during the period from June 26, 2015, through July 6, 2015.
+- 2015-06-24 — Roll call votes on amendments in House
+- 2015-06-24 — Roll call votes on amendments in House
+- 2015-06-24 — Roll call votes on amendments in House
+- 2015-06-24 — Rule H. Res.
+333 passed House.
+- 2015-06-24 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+2042.
+- 2015-06-24 — The Speaker designated the Honorable John J. Duncan, Jr. to act as Chairman of the Committee.
+- 2015-06-24 — The previous question was ordered pursuant to the rule. (consideration: CR H4632)